tobnag/rasa-weather-chatbot/README.md

 This project implements a weather forecast chatbot with [Rasa Open Source](https://rasa.com/docs/rasa/).

-The chatbot enables users to request location-based weather information using natural language.
-Thereby, information like weather conditions, temperature, wind speed, etc. can be provided.
-User requests are answered with real weather data retrieved from [OpenWeather](https://openweathermap.org/api)'s GeoLocation and Weather APIs [(OpenWeather, 2023a; OpenWeather, 2023b; OpenWeather, 2023c)](#sources).
+Users can request location-based weather information with natural language.
+The chatbot handles requests about the current weather, temperature, cloudiness, wind speed, humidity, rainfall, snowfall, and the forecast for the next day, including rain and snow information.
+User requests are answered with live data from [OpenWeather](https://openweathermap.org/api)'s geocoding and weather APIs [(OpenWeather, 2023a; OpenWeather, 2023b; OpenWeather, 2023c)](#sources).

 The following diagram illustrates the architecture and main components of the solution.